sefunmi4/qpp-gcc/docs/architecture/02-runtime.md

 ## Scheduler

 The `qpp::Scheduler` class manages a list of tasks.
 Each task carries a priority and may be paused or resumed.
+Tasks can also be removed, cleared, or reprioritized at runtime.
 When `run()` is invoked the tasks are executed in priority order.
 This simple model is intended to mimic a more complete quantum/classical scheduler that would handle device selection and probabilistic control flow.